Hardware and Software Platform Inference: Methodology

 \subsection{Problem Formulation and Assumptions}

 The implementation of model serving in practical settings differs in accessibility.
 Service providers like Google, OpenAI, or Anthropic keep the underlying model architecture undisclosed, and users simply send queries and receive responses through API calls.
 Most services, including OpenAI APIs, are capable of providing users with the model output probabilities (logits).
-In other scenarios, we have cloud providers, such as Azure and AWS, offering deployment of open-source models, like LLaMA~\citep{dubey2024llama3}, where both the model weights and architectures are known.
-We thus evaluate the following two representative scenarios: \begin{itemize} \item \textbf{White-box access to the model} -- the deployed model is known and can be accessed locally.
-For example, the deployed model is available publicly \textit{e.g.} LLaMA~\citep{dubey2024llama3} or Gemma~\citep{team2024gemma2}.
-It is thus possible in an unrestricted way to send inputs and receive responses from the model locally; \item \textbf{Black-box access only} -- the deployed model can only be accessed via the input interface, where it returns the output probabilities.
-This is similar to the current serving practices of Google, OpenAI, or Anthropic. \end{itemize}
+In other scenarios, we have cloud providers, such as Azure and AWS, for the deployment of open-source models, where both the model weights and architectures are known.
+We thus evaluate the following two representative scenarios: \begin{itemize} \item \textbf{White-box access to the model} -- the deployed model is known and can be accessed freely.
+For example, publicly available LLMs, \textit{e.g.}, LLaMA~\citep{dubey2024llama3} and Gemma~\citep{team2024gemma2}, can be deployed locally for sending queries and receiving responses; \item \textbf{Black-box access only} -- the deployed model can only be accessed via cloud-based interface, where it returns the output probabilities.
+This is similar to the current serving practices of Google, OpenAI, and Anthropic. \end{itemize}

 We also assume that it is possible to access $N$ different hardware platforms ($\mathcal{H} = \{H_0, H_1 ..., H_{N-1}\}$), where HSPI then tries to identify the hardware $H_t \in \mathcal{H}$ that the model is deployed on.
-To the best of our knowledge, currently, all known hardware platforms suitable for model serving can be rented, making our approach feasible and realistic.
+To the best of our knowledge, currently, all known hardware platforms suitable for model serving can be rented.
+Even newer hardware devices eventually are becoming accessible on demand as seen with recent Groq \citep{gwennap2020groq} and Cerebras \citep{lie2022cerebras} hardware, thus making our approach feasible and realistic.

-As newer hardware devices get released, such as recent Groq \citep{gwennap2020groq} and Cerebras \citep{lie2022cerebras}, they quickly become privately rentable through either cloud providers or directly from respective hardware vendors.
-We expect the list of platforms $\mathcal{H}$ to grow and newer devices to eventually become accessible on-demand.